$SU(1,1)$ and $SU(2)$ Perelomov number coherent states: algebraic approach for general systems: Introduction

-The aim of the present work is to construct and study some of the properties of the Perelomov number coherent states for the $su(2)$ Lie algebra.
-We apply our results and some algebraic methods to study two coupled harmonic oscillators.
-We obtain the energy spectrum, eigenstates and partition function of this problem.
+The aim of the present work is to study the dispersion and time evolution of the Perelomov number coherent states for the $su(1,1)$ and $su(2)$ Lie algebras.
+We show that the only minimum uncertainty states are the standard coherent states, even if we consider their time evolution.
+Finally, we apply our results to construct the Perelomov number coherent states of the pseudoharmonic oscillator (related to the $su(1,1)$ Lie algebra) and the two-dimensional harmonic oscillator (related to the $su(2)$ Lie algebra).

 This work is organized as follows.
-In Section $2$ we introduce the Perelomov number coherent states for any $su(2)$ Lie algebra.
-Applying the similarity transformations to the $su(2)$ Lie algebra generators by means of the displacement operator, we construct three new operators which act on Perelomov number coherent states.
-We show that these new operators close the $su(2)$ Lie algebra and that the basis for its unitary irreducible representation is given by the Perelomov number coherent states.
-In Section $3$ we introduce the Jordan-Schwinger $SU(2)$ realization to study the problem of two coupled harmonic oscillators.
-We apply the tilting transformation to the Hamiltonian of this problem by means of the $SU(2)$ displacement operator.
-With an appropriate set of the coherent state parameters, we transform this Hamiltonian to a diagonal one.
-We obtain the energy spectrum, the eigenfunctions and the the partition function of this problem.
-We show that the eigenfunctions of the two coupled oscillators are the $SU(2)$ Perelomov number coherent states of the two dimensional isotropic harmonic oscillator.
-Finally, we give the concluding remarks.
+In Section $2$ we introduce the Perelomov number coherent states for the $su(1,1)$ Lie algebra.
+We obtain the expected values of the Lie algebra generators in the Perelomov number coherent states.
+We define two position and momentum-like operators for the $su(1,1)$ Lie algebra and we prove that standard Perelomov coherent states are of minimum uncertainty, accordingly to the Schrödinger's uncertainty relationship.
+By supposing that the Hamiltonian is proportional to one of the generators of the $su(1,1)$ Lie algebra, we obtain the time evolution of the Perelomov number coherent states.
+All previous results are applied to compute the Perelomov number coherent states of the pseudoharmonic oscillator.
+In Section $3$, we obtain the analogous results of the previous section for the $su(2)$ Lie algebra Perelomov number coherent states.
+For this group, we calculate the $SU(2)$ coherent states of the two-dimensional harmonic oscillator.
+Finally, we give some concluding remarks.